 Accessing Customer Accounts

 If a user doesn't already have a Wise account then you can create one for them.
 The signup with registration code feature lets you create new users directly via an API call.
-You will send via API all the data Wise needs to serve these users in your region, meaning users have their accounts created without ever leaving your banking app, making a very streamlined flow.
+You will send via API all of the data Wise needs to serve these users in your region, meaning users have their accounts created without ever leaving your banking app, making a very streamlined flow.

 You will define a registration_code